 Arnie Rubin who recently became a full time Park City, Utah resident has been in the toy industry for over forty-five years, starting as a bubble mixer at Chemical Sundries in 1965.
 In 1969, he co-founded Imperial Toy Company and in 1987 he formed Funrise Toy Corporation.
 Funrise is best known for its Tonka "light and sound" emergency vehicles with working sirens and lights, which it has manufactured under license from Hasbro since 1999.
 Funrise produces the popular Gazillion® Bubbles line, which has grown to become the #1 Bubble Brand in the Nation (NPD Group) and has many popular licenses.

-Rubin is the past Chairman of the Toy Industry Foundation (TIF) and Toy Industry Association (TIA).
+Rubin is the past Chairman of The Toy Foundation (TTF) and The Toy Association (TA).
 In 2009, he was named to the Toy Safety Certification Program’s Oversight Council and elected as president of the International Council of Toy Industries and is a member if the ICTI Care Board of Governance.

 Rubin was recognized for his outstanding contributions and service to the toy industry during the T.O.T.Y.
 (Toy Of The Year) Awards ceremony held on February 11, 2012, in New York City.
 Rubin joined former inductees including Alan Hassenfeld and Al Verrecchia, Hasbro, Inc., John Lasseter, Walt Disney Company/Pixar Animation Studios, Sam Walton, Walmart, Neil Friedman and Charles Lazarus, Toys ‘R’ Us to name a few.